HL7/davinci-ra/input/pagecontent/report-generation.md

 To support a transition strategy for dCC and to simplify adoption of this IG, all three of these processes may be used in parallel.
 For example, a payer organization might use dCCs for evaluating diabetes, heart disease, heart failure, and COPD, with all other CC evaluated through certified CC coders.
 This means that some means must be provided for generating a single combined MeasureReport containing CC gaps from different input streams: the diabetes CC gaps might come from dCCs, while other CC gaps might come from SAS datasets or the like.
 In future state as dCCs become available, a MeasureReport may result from the merger of the assisted, generated, and evaluated data streams.
 In this way a MeasureReport will contain a holistic view of a patient’s CC gaps, no matter where those gaps originated.

-Once all Measure Reports have been created, this IG defines an operation, [$ra.coding-gaps] which will create a Risk Adjustment Coding Bundle for a single patient or group of patients.
-This operation can be run by either the provider to pull the report to their system.
+Once all Measure Reports have been created, a query can be run for one or more [Risk Adjustment Coding Gap Report] for a single patient or group of patients.
+This query can be run by either the provider to pull the report to their system.
 Or it can be run by the payer and pushed/posted to the provider’s system.
-The Risk Adjustment Coding Bundle is a document consisting of the [Risk Adjustment Coding Gap Report] and a [Risk Adjustment Coding Gap Original DetectedIssue] for each CC on the report.
-This document can be updated/remediated in the next step of the process, [Risk Adjustment Coding Gap Remediation]

 ### Actors
 The actors involved in generating and exchanging risk adjustment coding gap reports are defined as the Provider and the Payer for ease of understanding in this IG.
 These roles may be played by other entities in your scenario.
-- <b>Providers</b> are the actors requesting risk adjustment coding gap reports using the $ra.coding-gaps operation.
+- <b>Providers</b> are the actors requesting risk adjustment coding gap reports using a FHIR query on the MeasureReport resource.
-- <b>Payors</b> are the actors receiving the request for retrieving the risk adjustment coding gap reports using the $ra.coding-gaps operation.
+- <b>Payors</b> are the actors receiving the query request for retrieving the risk adjustment coding gap MeasureReport resources.

 In the example shown in Figure 2.2-1, a payer acts both as Client and Server in this scenario.
-The payer (acting as the Client) calls the [$ra.coding-gaps] operation on their Server to query matching Risk Adjustment Coding Gap Reports based on the parameters provided in the operation, then the payer posts the reports to providers.
+The payer (acting as the Client) calls queries for the [Risk Adjustment Coding Gaps Report] on their Server based on the parameters provided, then the payer posts the searchset bundle to providers.

-As shown in Figure 2.2-2, the Provider calls the [$ra.coding-gaps] operation that is defined in this IG and based on the parameters provided in the operation  returns the Risk Adjustment  to the Client.
+As shown in Figure 2.2-2, the Provider queries as is defined in this IG and based on the parameters provided returns the Risk Adjustment MeasureReport and evaluated Resources to the Client.

 {% include img-portrait.html img="actors-post.png" caption = "Figure 2.2-1 Risk Adjustment Coding Gap Reporting Actors - Example 1" %}

 {% include img-portrait.html img="actors-request.png" caption = "Figure 2.2-2 Risk Adjustment Coding Gap Reporting Actors - Example 2" %}

-### $ra.coding-gaps Operation and Risk Adjustment Coding Gap Report
+### Approaches for Generating Risk Adjustment Coding Gap Reports

-The risk adjustment coding gap reports are generated in one of three ways described below.
-The [Risk Adjustment Coding Gap MeasureReport], a profile of the [MeasureReport] resource, provides a standardized representation to construct these reports.
-The [$ra.coding-gaps] operation defined in this implementation guide can be used by a Client to request risk adjustment coding gap reports of applicable risk adjustment models for one or more patients (a Group) from the Server.

-#### Risk Adjustment Coding Gap Report
-Before the operation is run to generate the Risk Adjustment Coding Gap Bundle, the MeasureReports for the patient(s) must be created.
+The payer must create MeasureReports for the patient(s) in order to share their view of the condition categories.
 There are three methods to accomplish this.
 As mentioned above, the payer can use one or more of these processes as fits their need or stage as they transition their processes.
+The [Risk Adjustment Coding Gap MeasureReport], a profile of the [MeasureReport] resource, provides a standardized representation to construct these reports.

-##### The Assisted Approach
+#### The Assisted Approach
 This method is described here, [Assisted].
 The payer's risk adjustment system can create a .csv file that is used as input to a RESTful operation to create the Risk Adjustment Coding Gap Report.
 Note that using this approach means that no evaluated resources will be created or referenced by the Risk Adjustment Coding Gap Report.

-##### The Generated Approach
+#### The Generated Approach
 This approach has the payer's back end systems creating a FHIR MeasureReport following the [Risk Adjustment Coding Gap Report] profile.
 If desired, the payer's system can also created the resources pointed to in the evaluatedResources element.

-##### The Evaluated Approach
+#### The Evaluated Approach
 This approach introduces a new concept to Risk Adjustment, showing that CC's can be represented by using CQL and the FHIR Resources to generate the report directly from FHIR using the [$ra.evaluate-measure] operation.
 You can find more information on this process in the [Specifying dCC] section